MeanderingJing/Litterlog-CatWatcher/README.md

 pip3 install dotenv
 ```

-Currently, to run the program, go to the directory where this repo is, and execute the command:
+To run the program, go to the directory where this repo is, and execute the command:
 ```
 python3 CatWatcher.py
 ```